 User engagement and retention rates worldwideWith the global number of mobile phone users growing steadily, the number of app downloads is also projected to increase.
-As of the first quarter of 2021, there are close to 3.5 million apps available on the Google Play store, while 1.83 million apps are available on the Apple App Store.
+As of the first quarter of 2021, there are close to 3.5 million apps available on the Google Play Store, and 2.2 million apps on the Apple App Store.
 Retention rates, however, have not seen a corresponding upward trend.
 The global app retention rate at 30 days from install stood at 6.83 percent at the beginning of 2020, before plunging to 6.28 percent in March of the same year.
 However, if considering the global increase in app usage caused by the outbreak of COVID-19 in 2020, the decrease in app retention rates are a proportionate occurrence to the surge of app downloads during the lockdown months.

 Social and communication appsIn the first half of 2021, social media apps recorded a small decline in time spent by users compared to 2020.
 Trends for social media apps and mobile-first social platforms in 2021 saw users engage with video social media platforms and video social content, with TikTok being one of the most downloaded social apps by iPhone and Android users alike .
 While social media apps will try to emphasize their social side, chances are that messaging and communication apps will become increasingly more used even in professional and business contexts.
 According to a survey of global smartphone users, as of the beginning of 2021 e-mails were still the preferred messaging media for business communication, but 25 percent of respondents indicated preferring WhatsApp even in professional contexts.